deco-cx/apps/smarthint/README.md

 ## Installation

-1. Install via decohub
+- Install via decohub
-2. Fill the necessary fields:
+- Fill the necessary fields:
   - shcode
   - cluster
+  - Public store URL
+- Fill the optional fields (If you will use SmartHint to load category page results)
+  - Category Tree (You can use a your platform category loader or fill it manually)

 🎉 Your SmartHint setup is complete.
 You should now see SmartHint loaders/actions available for your sections.